Vurtuga/Module-Federation-Fundamentals/README.md

 ```
 #### 8 - serve mfe1 app
 `npm run _serve`
+[!NOTE]
-##### Note : After running app I get React undefined error and after research for this error i found that i need to add `import React from 'react';` in every react component & it runs Perfect.
+> After running app I get React undefined error and after research for this error i found that i need to add `import React from 'react';` in every react component & it runs Perfect.

 ## Apply Module Federation in Container Application
 #### 1 - Add Module Federation in Plugins in webpack